Welcome to Combe Valley

 The Combe Valley Countryside Park covers approximately 2.3 square miles (about 1480 acres) and provides an area of countryside between Hastings and Bexhill for public enjoyment and recreation.

-About half of the land is privately owned and farmed, and the remainder belongs to Hastings Borough Council.
+About half of the land is privately owned and farmed, and the remainder belongs to Hastings, Rother or East Sussex.
 The area has two SSSIs (Sites of Special Scientific Interest) and a remarkable amount of wildlife to be treasured with 2,456 recorded species including several rarities.

 A network of paths exists including a new cycleway running from Sidley in the West to Hollington in the East.